lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 ```

 ### Chapter 3: Transport Layer
+The transport layer is all about TCP and UDP.

 ***UDP Checksum*** is used to detect errors in segments.
 The sender splits the entire segment into 16 bit chunks and then adds them all together and takes the 1's complement.
 This is the checksum which is then checked by the receiver against the received segment.
 In calculation, overflows will circle back to the right-most bit.
 ```
 For segment 1100110011001100 1011101110111011 1001100110011001, we split into 16 bit chunks